s-ean/camel-hystrix-endpoint/README.md

 The _hystrixGroup_ parameter can be used to identify and group hystrix commands for monitoring in scaled environments.
 The _hystrixCommand_ parameter can be used to identify hystrix commands for distributed configuration of components.
-The _hystrixCommandTimeout_ parameter can be used to set the timeout for the hystrix command
+The _hystrixCommandTimeout_ parameter can be used to set the timeout for the hystrix command The _hystrixRethrowUnchecked_ parameter can be used to re-throw an unchecked exception if the exchange contains an unchecked exception after being processed by the nested endpoint and cause hystrix to short-cirquit.
+This value is true by default.
+The _hystrixRethrowChecked_ parameter can be used to re-throw an unchecked exception if the exchange contains an exception after being processed by the nested endpoint and cause hystrix to short-cirquit.
+This value is false by default.

 When wrapping __direct__ endpoints with the hystrix component, whole sections of a route can be protected, including processors and endpoints: